Cleared Traditional

 Risk

 K180607 is an FDA 510(k) clearance for the Steroid 21-Hydroxylase Antibody (21-OHAb) ELISA Kit.
-This device is classified as a 21-hydroxylase Antibody (21-ohab) (Class II - Special Controls, product code PCG).
+Classified as 21-hydroxylase Antibody (21-ohab) (product code PCG), Class II - Special Controls.

 Submitted by Kronus, Inc. (Star, US).
-The FDA issued a Cleared decision on November 23, 2018, 261 days after receiving the submission on March 7, 2018.
+The FDA issued a Cleared decision on November 23, 2018 after a review of 261 days - an extended review cycle.

 Submission Details